Nazaniiin/AB_Testing/README.md

 Give your reasoning for the fraction you chose to divert.
 How risky do you think this experiment would be for Udacity?

 This experience does not affect the existing users enrolled in a course, as they do not see the pop-up message anymore.
 There are a group of students who are already a member of Udacity and might have started/finished a few courses.
-Adding the new pop-up message will probably not affect this group either, as they are already used to Udacity's approach and learning process, and might actually appreciate the honesty of Udacity staff.
+Adding the new pop-up message will probably not affect this group either, as they are already used to Udacity's approach and learning process, and might actually appreciate the honesty of Udacity.
 This experiment, however, can affect those who are new to Udacity or have been members but have never taken any courses.
-There is a chance that they might not appreciate the warning, and find it a bit discouraging although logically speaking, the message shows how Udacity is dedicated to deliver the best results and is not only looking for possible revenue.
-Based on these judgments, we do not see a high risk in this experiment; however, since the experiment needs to be run for a few weeks and there might be infrastructure problems or bugs that occur during it, we decided to include 80% of our traffic in the experiment.
+There is a chance that they might not like the warning, and find it a bit discouraging although logically speaking, the message shows how Udacity is dedicated to deliver the best results and is not only looking for possible revenue.
+The experiment does not collect any sensitive information either (e.g. credit card no).
+None of this will cause any harm to a user.
+Since our risk is very minimal, we can consider 100% of our traffic to be exposed to the change;however, since the experiment needs to be run for a few weeks and there might be infrastructure problems or bugs that occur during it, we decided to include 80% of our traffic in the experiment.
 This means out of 40000 views per day, we consider 32000.

 Choosing a `Fraction of traffic = 0.8` and `Pageviews  = 4,741,212`, when we calculate the days needed to run the experiment, we get `duration = 119` days.